vishalkevat007/8-bit-Wallace-Tree-Multiplier/README.md

 ### Worst Case Propagation Delay and Corresponding Input

-The propagation delay is measured for the time taken by the input to transition to 50% of $ V_{dd} $ to the time taken by the output to stabilize to 50% of $ V_{dd} $.
+The propagation delay is measured for the time taken by the input to transition to 50% of $V_{dd}$ to the time taken by the output to stabilize to 50% of $V_{dd}$.
 The worst-case propagation delay depends on several factors like the critical path for the output signal, transistor sizing, layout implementation, parasitic capacitance and resistance extracted from the layout, interconnect capacitance and resistance, power supply, signal crosstalk, and so on.

 ![Worst Case Delay](./images/worst_case_delay.jpg)